Russian Cargo Ship Docks to Station with Food, Fuel and Supplies

-Category: Space Hits: 3Oct.
+Category: Space Hits: 15Oct.
 29, 2021: International Space Station Configuration.
 Five spaceships are parked at the space station including Northrop Grumman’s Cygnus space freighter; the SpaceX Crew Dragon vehicle; and Russia’s Soyuz MS-19 crew ship and ISS Progress 78 and 79 resupply ships.

 An uncrewed Russian Progress 79 spacecraft arrived at the International Space Station’s Zvezda module at 9:31 p.m.
 EDT, two days after lifting off from the Baikonur Cosmodrome in Kazakhstan.